 Asklepion renowned for being here once treated the inhabitants of the ancient Paphos and worshiped the ancient Greek god of medicine and healing Asclepius, originally born mortal, but due to the high degree of medicine to obtain immortality.

-Legend has it that the father of Asclepius was the god Apollo, and his mother - the nymph Coronis, which Apollo killed for treason.
-Pregnant Coronis fell in love with a mortal Iskhiya what crow informed Apollo, and one angry, sent his sister Artemis to kill Coronis.
-When the fire burned body of a woman, white crow wings forever blackened by soot, and Apollo snatched from the fire from the womb of Asclepius, put the baby on education wise centaur Chiron.
-Asclepius expressed a desire to learn the art of healing and asked about his mentor, but he soon surpassed in this art not only Chiron, but all mortals.
+The legend says that Asclepius' father was the god Apollo, and the mother was the nymph Koronida, whom Apollo killed for treason.
+The pregnant Coronid fell in love with the mortal Ishii, which Apollo was informed by the raven, and he, angry, sent his sister Artemis to kill Koronida.
+When the body of a woman was burned at the stake, the wings of the white crow forever blackened from the soot, and Apollo, having snatched from the fire from the womb of Asclepius' mother, gave the baby for education to the wise centaur Chiron.
+Asclepius expressed a desire to learn the art of healing and asked his mentor about this, but soon he surpassed in this art not only Chiron, but also all mortals.

-Has accumulated vast experience in the art of healing, Asclepius received from Athena the blood flowed from the veins of the Gorgon Medusa.
-Her blood, flowed from the left side, carried the death, but the right of Asclepius used in rescuing people.
+Accumulated a huge experience in the art of healing Asclepius received from Athena blood that flowed from the veins of Medusa Gorgon.
+Her blood, flowing from the left side, carried death in itself, and from the right was used by Asclepius to save people.
 Asclepius decided to resurrect the dead.
-Then, Hades the god of death, deprived of production, complained of violates World Order of Asclepius.
-Zeus agreed with Hades, because if people become immortal, nothing will distinguish them from the gods, and his healer struck by lightning.
-But thanks to the great healer Moira (Fates) was returned from the dead and became the great god of healing.
+Then, the god of death Hades, devoid of prey, complained to the world-violating Asclepius.
+Zeus agreed with Hades, because if people become immortal, nothing will distinguish them from the gods, and struck the healer with his lightning.
+But the great healer thanks to the moira (the Goddesses of Fate) was returned from the realm of the dead and became the great god of healing.

 Here in Paphos, in the district Archaeological Museum you can see a marble statue of Asclepius, which dates from II century BC.